Symbolic Relational Deep Reinforcement Learning based on Graph Neural Networks and Autoregressive Policy Decomposition: Abstract

 \section{Abstract}

-We focus on reinforcement learning (RL) in relational problems that are naturally defined in terms of objects, their relations, and manipulations.
+{We focus on reinforcement learning (RL) in relational problems that are naturally defined in terms of objects, their relations, and object-centric actions.
 These problems are characterized by variable state and action spaces, and finding a fixed-length representation, required by most existing RL methods, is difficult, if not impossible.
 We present a deep RL framework based on graph neural networks and auto-regressive policy decomposition that naturally works with these problems and is completely domain-independent.
-We demonstrate the framework in three very distinct domains and we report the method’s competitive performance and impressive zero-shot generalization over different problem sizes.
-In goal-oriented BlockWorld, we demonstrate multi-parameter actions with pre-conditions.
-In SysAdmin, we show how to select multiple objects simultaneously.
-In the classical planning domain of Sokoban, the method trained exclusively on 10×10 problems with three boxes solves 89\% of 15×15 problems with five boxes.
+We demonstrate the framework's broad applicability in three distinct domains and show impressive zero-shot generalization over different problem sizes.}